Birkenhead Hamilton Square railway station: History

 The first electric train passenger service ran through the station on 3 May 1903, with a 650 V DC fourth rail system and Mersey Railway electric units built by Westinghouse.
 Despite the journey being far quicker than travel aboard the Mersey Ferry service, passengers were not keen on travelling underground due to the smoke from the previous coal-powered steam locomotives.
 A Frequent electric trains sign was erected on the outside of the station's large hydraulic lift tower (slightly below the position of the present sign) to publicise these cleaner trains.
 The booking hall had a central ticket office, as was popular on the London Underground.

 In the 1970s, as part of the expansion programme of the Merseyrail network, a burrowing junction was built at Hamilton Square so that trains heading towards New Brighton and West Kirby did not have to cross the path of trains coming from Rock Ferry on the flat crossing.
 Along with the construction of the loop tunnel in the centre of Liverpool, this improved the capacity of the Wirral Line, allowing increased train frequencies.
 The burrowing junction required the construction of a new 2037 ft-long tunnel, dug at a depth of between 77 ft and 113 ft, between Hamilton Square and Lorn Street and directly beneath the Town Hall and Market Street.

 As part of the project, Hamilton Square gained a new platform (Platform 3) for New Brighton and West Kirby services, and the rest of the station was refurbished.
 The signal box was closed on 9 May 1977, with signalling operation transferred to James Street, when Hamilton Square's burrowing junction and platform came into use.
 Unfortunately, this investment coincided with the significant decline in employment in Central Liverpool and surrounding areas, patronage fell, and the peak hour train service provided nowadays through the extensive grade-separated tunnel junctions is notably less than was provided in the 1960s-70s, just using the flat junction.

 2014/15 refurbishment

 In August 2014, it was announced that Hamilton Square was to be the fourth station to be refurbished as part of the £40 million investment from Network Rail which would see all Merseyrail Underground Stations excluding Conway Park refurbished.
 This included the refurbishment of platforms, concourses and the booking hall.
 The entire station closed on 29 September 2014 and reopened on 27 March 2015.

-During the refurbishment, in November 2014 it was revealed that old historic posters dating back to the 1940s, 1950's and 1960's were found underneath the old wall cladding.
+During the refurbishment, in November 2014 it was revealed that old historic posters dating back to the 1940s, 1950s and 1960s were found underneath the old wall cladding.
 These included posters promoting New Brighton, an advert for a Circus and old news stories from the Liverpool Echo.
 The posters however could not be saved due to their poor condition and were left where they were.
 However, during the reopening, artwork documenting the old posters was unveiled on Platform 1 of the station.